 Why worry about paying rent each month when you could benefit from owning your office space?

 As a practising physician, you may want to eliminate much of your commute by combining your home and your office in one spot or earn additional income by purchasing a commercial property and renting out the space you don’t use for your own offices.
 If your medical practise generates 51 per cent or more of the property’s income, it is considered an owner-occupied commercial property and you may be eligible for a commercial mortgage.

 Commercial mortgages generally come with a financing period that ranges from five to 20 years with a longer amortization rate than residential mortgages.
 Although the necessary deposits may be higher than those for homebuyers, there are lenders who will provide 100 per cent of the financing for physicians, since the risk of default is low; they may even be willing to loan you additional funds to outfit your office space.

 Mortgages for Incorporated Physicians

 If you’ve incorporated your medical practice, you are undoubtedly aware of the benefits that accrue, such as a lower tax rate, income splitting with family members and shareholder dividends.
 Mortgages, too, be negotiated to serve you well, because you may be able to use a future work contract as proof of income.
 Some lenders may require no down-payment, but a higher interest rate, for example.
-There may also be no requirement for mortgage insurance, which can result in considerable savings[ES1] .
+There may also be no requirement for mortgage insurance, which can result in considerable savings[Not sure if this is true in Canada].
 There are ways to maximize your income, so check with your mortgage professional before you buy a property.

-You, as residents and physicians are vital contributors to society and we at the Wilson Team want to ensure that you obtain the assistance you need in finding mortgages for physicians and residents that works best for you.
+You, as residents and physicians are vital contributors to society and we at the Wilson Team want to ensure that you obtain the assistance you need in achieving what you’ve worked so long to obtain: financial security and all of the physical trappings that suggests.
 Give us a call and we’ll discuss the mortgage options available.
 We’re looking forward to visiting you in your own home!